jaladankisuresh/thinktrans/README.md

 for the complete working code and additional examples.
 These examples are using [bluebird](https://github.com/petkaantonov/bluebird) and [thinky](https://github.com/neumino/thinky) libraries.
 You may also choose to use rethinkdbdash, but make sure you change the references in the library to allow this library to reuse the same connection pool.

 # Contribute
-You are welcome to do a pull request
+You are welcome to do a pull request.
+It would greatly help this module if it could find more contributors to build it and test it.

 # Roadmap
 * Implement backend job that monitors the ReThinkDB database connection, and fails the transactions immediately when connection is lost.